 The idea behind The Village Collective is to create the ultimate network of awesome places to reside or visit, create strong economic opportunity in those places with gamification, while also upgrading their sustainability systems.
 To continue the trend toward greater flexibility in this game called Life, and reverse the trend of increasing monotony, wage slavery, and unfulfilling lifestyles.

 We think this could start with a network of "villages".
 These villages would be awesome places to live.
 They could be filled with adorable tiny houses, earthen domes, and straw bale structures; or maybe even 3D printed houses using local earthen materials and sprayed with bacteria to turn CO2 into limestone… who knows.
 There are natural swimming pools, the freshest foods you will ever eat grown right outside your door prepared by incredible chefs that love what they do (and will happily teach you to love it as well).
 Plus there are interesting and fun people to enjoy the abundant recreational opportunities the villages would provide.

 One benefit of being a member of the collective might be that you can trade living situations within the network.
 Say you want to live in Germany for 3 months on a whim (or for a job), if the collective gets big enough the hope is it would be able to accommodate that whim (or job placement).
 The bigger the network the quicker/more likely it will be able to fill that order/request.
 Think of it starting off like the dopest time share of all time but instead of being limited to 1 week, you get 6 to start, and more every single year as the network grows until you can pretty much go anywhere you want anytime of year.
-The network could both be built by buying properties and by convincing property owners to put their properties into TVC.
+The network could both be built both by buying properties and by convincing property owners to put their properties into TVC.
 They could put their spots in for as much or as little time as they wanted, keeping as much time as they want reserved for personal use, or Airbnb, or weddings, whatever the space is good for.